What is the progestogen-only pill?

 - Can be used by people who cannot take oestrogen, which is the other hormone found in the combined Pill.

 - Once you stop taking the POP, your fertility returns to your normal level immediately.

 It is possible that there will be changes to your periods, such as spotting or irregular periods Sometimes periods may stop altogether.

 If you have breakthrough bleeding (vaginal bleeding at times other than your period) while taking the progestogen-only pill, don’t stop, continue the packet as usual.
 This is common, but consult a doctor if it persists or troubles you.

 Other side effects can include headaches, breast tenderness and nausea.
-These will often decrease or stop after the first month.
+These will often decrease or stop after the first few months.

 The POP may not be suitable for someone who:

 - has, or have had, breast cancer

 - is taking other medications such as some antiepileptic drugs, which reduce the effectiveness of the POP